|Date of Birth||10 October 1966, Hamburg, Germany|

-Four-time Grammy nominated German composer/arranger/conductor Chris Walden has scored more than 40 feature and TV films, and written arrangements for artists including Christina Aguilera, Faith Hill, Michael Bolton, Aretha Franklin, David Foster, Paul Anka, Sheryl Crow, Christopher Cross, and orchestras like the Chicago Symphony Orchestra, Los Angeles Philharmonic, Boston Pops, and many more.
-He has orchestrated for Barbra Streisand, Diana Krall, and Natalie Cole.
+Six-time Grammy nominated German-born composer/arranger/conductor Chris Walden has scored more than 40 feature and TV films, and written arrangements for artists including Christina Aguilera, Faith Hill, Michael Bolton, Aretha Franklin, David Foster, Paul Anka, Barbra Streisand, Diana Krall, Christopher Cross, and orchestras like the Chicago Symphony Orchestra, Los Angeles Philharmonic, Boston Pops, and many more.
+He has orchestrated for

 In 2009 he arranged the National Anthem for Jennifer Hudson's performance at the Super Bowl XLIII (2009).
 Since 2007 Walden has also been a principal arranger for "American Idol".
 He has been musical director on many TV shows and series, and has worked on more than 100 CDs.
 As an arranger and band leader he has worked with jazz artists including Michael Brecker, Peter Erskine, Ernie Watts, Tierney Sutton, Bobby Shew, Pete Christlieb, amongst others.